Sanskar-Agarwal/Diabetes-Home-App/README.md

 ### :dart: Features

 - Feature 1
-  Record patient data
+  Record Patient Data - Can be done by either client or Doctor
 - Feature 2
-  Manage patient data
+  Manage Patient Data - Parameters such as allowed insulin range set by Doctor only
 - Feature 3
-  Take notes
+  Take notes - Doctor can make notes on different patients that are not visible to patients
 - Feature 4
-  Interactive chat
+  Interactive chat - Patient and Doctor can message each other

 <!-- Color Reference -->
 ### :art: Color Reference